ERTUK03/TCP-server/README.md

 # Commands supported
 1. getUsers - Shows client a list of server clients

-2. getFile - Send client the file specified in command.
+2. getFile - Sends client the file specified in command.
 SYNTAX getFile [filename.extension]

 3. getFiles - Shows client a list of files in shared folder